2022 Peach Bowl: Background

 The Peach Bowl was founded as a fundraiser by the Atlanta chapter of the Lions Club in 1968 and played its first game that same year.
 The game was originally hosted by Georgia Tech at Grant Field before moving to Atlanta–Fulton County Stadium.
 The Metro Atlanta Chamber of Commerce began organization of the game in 1986, and the location was once again moved to the Georgia Dome beginning in 1992.
 From 2006 to 2013, the game was known as the "Chick-fil-A Bowl" but resumed its present name in 2014.
 The game has been played at Mercedes-Benz Stadium in Atlanta since January 2018, following the demolition of the Georgia Dome in 2017.
 Upon the implementation of the College Football Playoff (CFP) for the 2014 season, the Peach Bowl hosted playoff semifinal games in 2016 and 2019.

 College Football Playoff

 The four teams competing in the playoff were chosen by the CFP selection committee, whose final rankings were released on December 4, 2022.
 The committee selected No. 1 Georgia of the Southeastern Conference, No. 2 Michigan of the Big Ten Conference, No. 3 TCU of the Big 12 Conference, and No. 4 Ohio State of the Big Ten Conference.
 Georgia and Michigan were champions of their respective conferences, while TCU lost in their conference championship game and Ohio State finished second in their division.
-Michigan and Washington entered the playoff with undefeated records while TCU entered 12–1 and Ohio State entered 11–1.
+Michigan and Georgia entered the playoff with undefeated records while TCU entered 12–1 and Ohio State entered 11–1.